-THE \bigcirc , \bigcirc , ascendant, and mid-heaven, only can be directed in the zodiac.
+THE 2, D, ascendant, and mid-heaven, only can be directed in the zodiac\.
 The principle on which these directions are to be made is the subtraction of the oblique ascension of either of the first three, taken under its own pole, from the oblique ascension of the place of the aspect taken under the same pole.

-The pole of the \odot or) is a certain elevation they have from the meridian towards the horizon; hence, if they be exactly on the meridian they have no pole, and the arc of direction must be found by right ascension: hence also the mid-heaven itself, having no pole, must be directed by right ascension only.
-If the \odot or) be exactly on the horizon, they will have the polar elevation of the horizon itself; which is always the latitude of the country.
-The ascendant, when it
+The pole of the $\odot$ or ) is a certain elevation they have from the meridian towards the horizon; hence, if they be exactly on the meridian they have no pole, and the arc of direction must be found by right ascension: hence also the mid-heaven itself, having no pole, must be directed by right ascension only.
+If the $\odot$ or ) be exactly on the horizon, they will have the polar elevation of the horizon itself; which is always the latitude of the country.
+The ascendant, when it is directed in the zodiac, must always be directed under the pole or latitude of the place of birth.

-Some modern artists, as well as Placidus, dispute the power of the angles thus directed.
+• Some modern artists, as well as Placidus, dispute the power of the angles thus directed.
 I have had innumerable proofs of its existence.